githubEdit

 This is just a simple script that performs a few shifts on the characters of the flag.
 Characters 0-7 are left as is.
 Characters 8-22 alternate between adding 5 and subtracting 2, starting with adding 5. local_14 & 1 does a bitwise AND between the current iteration number and 1.
 The if statement checks if this equals 0.
 It will equal 0 every other iteration because & 1 checks if the last bit is 0 or 1 and returns 1 if the last bit is 1, and otherwise returns 0.
 Finally, the last character (the 23rd one) is added on to the file as is.

-3. Run the to reverse this logic and get the flag.
+3. Run the script.pyarrow-up-right to reverse this logic and get the flag.

 Flag